Corema album: Distribution and habitat

 Corema album has two subspecies with completely different distributions.

-C. album subsp. album is common in coastal sandy dunes of the Atlantic Iberia, from Galicia and the Cíes Islands in the north, along the Portuguese coast south to the Province of Cádiz, It has naturalized in France and its presence in Morocco is uncertain.
+C. album subsp. album is common in coastal sandy dunes of the Atlantic Iberia and Aquitaine (Southwestern France), from Galicia and the Cíes Islands in the north, along the whole Portuguese coast and further south, to the Province of Cádiz, Spain.
 It is particularly common in secondary dunes and dune valleys, where extreme communities often originate.

 C. album subsp. azoricum inhabits volcanic lava and ash fields and is present on five or six of the nine islands of the Azores at usually low altitudes (below 200 m).

-There are large populations in the three large dune systems, Aspeillo in Doñana National Park in the south of Spain, from Sines to Tróia (around the Comporta coast) in south-west of Portugal, and from Nazaré to Ovar in the Costa de Prata of central-north Portugal.
+There are large populations in the three large dune systems, Aspeillo in Doñana National Park in the south of Spain, then from Sines to Tróia (around the Comporta coast) in southwestern Portugal, and in the Costa de Prata of central-north Portugal, between the Nazaré and Ovar coastline strip.
+It is particularly abundant in Praia do Pedrógão, Leiria.
 Disjunct populations exist on cliffs and isolated sand dunes throughout the rest of the range.

 The bush is a drought-adapted Mediterranean shrub and will tolerate low moisture levels in the soil.